The Texas

 Broken yellow line BROKEN YELLOW LINE: A single broken (dashed) yellow line means that passing is permitted in both directions.

-Broken double yellow BROKEN DOUBLE YELLOW LINES: This marking is fairly rare and is used to separate reversible lanes (i.e. lanes that can change direction.)
+Broken double yellow BROKEN DOUBLE YELLOW LINES: This marking is fairly rare and is used to separate reversible lanes (i.e. lanes that can periodically change direction.)
 Pay attention to and obey the lane control signs or signals.

 One-way road WHITE LINES: These separate traffic going the same direction.
 There are several varieties of white lines; see below for the meanings of each.